semleti/three.ts/readme.md

 ## RoadMap
-- Port the tests and examples from [three.js](https://github.com/mrdoob/three.js/) to TypeScript to make sure everything works as intended.
+- Port the tests and examples from [three.js](https://github.com/mrdoob/three.js/) to TypeScript to make sure everything works as intended. (probably going to keep them on the js side actually)
 - Resolve the circular dependencies.
 - Finish and correct the typings.
 - Contact the three.js maintainers to maybe cooperate?
 (I'll need help to make three.ts production ready).